All Episodes

 Nevertheless, fairness would dictate that the claims at least should meet a threshold of more likely than not as our standard.

-The facts presented do not mean that President that Professor Ford was not sexually assaulted that night or at some other time, but they do lead me to conclude that the allegations failed to meet the more likely than not standard.
+The facts presented do not mean that Professor Ford was not sexually assaulted that night or at some other time, but they do lead me to conclude that the allegations failed to meet the more likely than not standard.

 Therefore, I do not believe that these charges can fairly prevent Judge Kavanaugh from serving on the court.